moliu15/moliu15.github.io/_pages/research.md

 * **"How much is the marginal contribution to the revenue increase when adding one new customer with some specific feature into the training set?"** (Job market project)

+* By evaluating this marginal contribution of each customer, we are able to identify informative customers and reduce the size of the training set by about 80% percent while maintaining the same level of revenue.

 [2] Active Learning in the Predict-then-Optimize Framework: A Margin-Based Approach\\
 **Mo Liu**, Paul Grigas, Heyuan Liu, Zuo-jun Max Shen.
 Under Review at _Management Science_. [ \[link\] ](http://arxiv.org/abs/2305.06584)

+* **"How to identify informative samples for the decision-making?"** (Job market project)
 * **Best Student Paper Nominee at INFORMS Workshop on Data Science 2023**
 * **Second Place Poster Prize at [YinzOR 2023](https://yinzor.cmuinforms.org/)**

 [3] Pricing under the Generalized Markov Chain Choice Model: Learning through Large-scale Click Behaviors. \\